TTT-2/TTTC/README.md

 -- removed when the ability is disabled. classData.items = {}

--- A function that is called when this class is given to a player -- You can use the hook "TTTCPreventClassEquipment" to prevent this function & equipment hand-out to happen classData.onClassSet = function(ply) [default: nil]
+-- A function that is called when this class is given to a player after class change or on respawn -- You can use the hook "TTTCPreventClassEquipment" to prevent this function & equipment hand-out to happen classData.onClassSet = function(ply) [default: nil]